PRIVATE DAY TRIPS FROM BELGRADE TO THE MONASTERIES AND THE SOUTH OF SERBIA

 We will first visit KALENIC Monastery, set in a picturesque area of mountains and authentic old villages.
 Minutely carved stone decorations adorn the entire exterior of the church.
 The ornaments' exuberance is striking.
 It flourishes on window and portal frames, the richly molded arcades, and intricately perforated stone rosettes of the circular windows.
 Inside the church, the frescoes depict the intense inward feelings of the saints painted on the walls.
 The monastery is a fine example of an endowment of the wealthy and educated nobility.

 Afterward, we will continue to MANASIJA Monastery, one of the Serbian medieval culture's last monuments, founded by Prince Stefan in the 15th century.
 Inside the monastery grounds, the Holy Trinity Church, with its original mosaic floor and exquisite architecture, is surrounded by impressive crenelated walls with 11 towers and a trench.
 The refectory once housed the scriptorium where monks copied numerous books for church use, and it was here that the so-called Resava orthography was created and influenced later scribes for a long time to come.
-Stunning fresco paintings on the church walls depict warrior-saints in the choir transept, the prophets in the dome, and the Despot Stefan's idealized image presenting a church model to the Holy Trinity.
-The beauty of figures, faces, stylish dresses reflects a rich and refined society of the nobles in Moravian Serbia.
+Stunning fresco paintings on the church walls depict warrior saints in the choir transept, the prophets in the dome, and the Despot Stefan's idealized image presenting a church model to the Holy Trinity.
+The beauty of figures, faces and stylish dresses reflect the rich and refined society of the nobles in Moravian Serbia.

 PRIVATE DAY TRIP TO THE FOREST LAND AND ITS SECRET GEMS

 We will travel through the hilly countryside, far off the main roads, and visit a local farmer in a delightful old village located on the top of the hill with 360-degree splendid views of the rolling hills and valleys.
 Later we will be hosted by an Orthodox priest in one of the oldest villages in Central Serbia that was once a mighty medieval stronghold.
-We will step into a small medieval church covered with its original frescoes.
+We will step into a small medieval church built on the foothill of a volcanic mountain to see its frescoes painted centuries ago.